-56. The proposed "Enhancing Resilience of Communities and Fragile Ecosystems to Climate Change in Katonga Catchment, Uganda (RECOFE project) has four components with corresponding adaptation measures that will contribute to resilience to climate change of communities and fragile ecosystems in the Katonga catchment.
+The proposed project "Enhancing Resilience of Communities and Fragile Ecosystems to Climate Change in Katonga Catchment, Uganda (RECOFE-project) has four components with corresponding adaptation measures that will contribute to resilience to climate change of communities and fragile ecosystems in the Katonga catchment.
 The components and adaptation measures are presented.
-This will be achieved by building the capacity grass root stakeholders in implementing climate resilient development initiatives, strengthening governance of natural resources (including the involvement of women and other marginalised groups), promoting water storage technologies for increased water and food security, promoting nature-based enterprises, and strengthening knowledge management and information sharing to scale out the lessons and practices
+This will be achieved by strengthening the capacity of key grass root stakeholders (including women and other marginalised groups) for climate change adaptation specifically by promoting appropriate water storage technologies for increased water and food security, supporting nature-based enterprises for improved community livelihoods, and strengthening knowledge management and information sharing to scale out the lessons and practices, building the capacity grass root stakeholders in implementing climate resilient development initiatives, strengthening governance of natural resources (including the involvement of women and other marginalised groups), promoting water storage technologies for increased water and food security, promoting nature based enterprises, and strengthening knowledge management and information sharing to scale out the lessons and practices.